NikkoMB/crystal-game/README.md

-# unit-4-game
+CRYSTAL GAME

 Click on the crystals to match the number.
-Go any higher than the expected number and you lose!
+Match the exact number and you win!
+BUT go any higher than the expected number and you lose!

 Good Luck!